American Music Awards: 10 things you missed, from Taylor Swift’s speech to Jennifer Lopez and Maluma’s duet

 1) The Weeknd’s face

-Yes, as he did at the MTV Video Music Awards and “Saturday Night Live” this year, The Weeknd showed up as the injured character from his music video for “Blinding Lights,” where he gets beat up by bouncers and speeds away in his car while drunk.
+Yes, as he did at the MTV Video Music Awards and “Saturday Night Live” this year, the Weeknd showed up as the injured character from his music video for “Blinding Lights,” where he gets beaten up by bouncers and speeds away in his car while drunk.
 The singer has explained the hit song is about the urge to drive to see someone, even while you’re intoxicated.
-But once again, plenty of confused viewers on social media wondered why he was covered in bandages — leading others to explain that he’s trying to raise awareness about the danger of drunk driving.
+But once again, plenty of confused viewers on social media wondered why he was covered in bandages — leading others to explain that he’s trying to raise awareness about the danger of drunken driving.

 The Weeknd, also known as the upcoming Super Bowl halftime performer, tied with Roddy Ricch with a field-leading eight nominations.
 He won three awards in the soul/R&B categories: favorite male artist, song (“Heartless”) and album (“After Hours”).
 The singer got plenty of stage time as he accepted them all in person, and performed “In Your Eyes” — with an assist from Kenny G on the saxophone — and “Save Your Tears,” singing as he walked down a Los Angeles bridge with fireworks exploding in the background.